JayaswalPrateek/MyCSnotesForME/Data Strs.md

 	- linked list is the most imperfect binary tree as every node will have one node
 	- tree operations are `O(height)` so for a perfect binary tree `O(log base2 of n)` and `O(n)` for a linked list
 	- for tree `O(n)` is worse than `O(height)` as height = log base2 of n
-- try keeping the tree balanced, a balanced tree is one for which (ht of left child subtree of parent) - (ht of right child subtree of parent) = 0 or 1
+- try keeping the tree balanced, a balanced tree is one for which (ht of left child sub tree of parent) - (ht of right child sub tree of parent) = 0 or 1
 - ![binary tree array](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/Screenshot%20from%202023-01-23%2022-31-43.png)
 - ![why use binary search tree](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/Screenshot%20from%202023-01-23%2023-18-36.png)
 - in a binary search tree at every step you compare the value you are looking for with the value at the node and if it is match you stop